boots-edu/textbook/source/text/13-Recursion/recursion.md

 }
 </code></pre>

 The highlighted section above is the **_recursive step_**.
-Since we know it is not the first element, we simply reinitiate our search on the rest of the array (elements 2...n) by slicing the array and passing the result to our function.
+Since we know it is not the first element, we simply re-initiate our search on the rest of the array (elements 2...n) by slicing the array and passing the result to our function.

 ## Recursion Rules